eytancanzini/eytancanzini.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Research Associate in Systems & Control at the University of Sheffield in the School of Mehcanical, Aerospace & Civil Engineering where I am part of the Digital Manufacturing Group.
 I obtained a Masters of Engineering (1st Class Honours, 4.0 GPA) in Aerospace Engineering with a Year in Industry, where I worked as an Automation Engineer and Robotics deployment specialist.
-I am currently finishing my PhD in systems & control, examining the use of physics-informed methods for planning and contgorl.
+I am currently finishing my PhD in systems & control, examining the use of physics-informed methods for planning and control in robotics.
 {style="text-align: justify;"}

 My current research is focused around using learning-based methods for planning and control, with applications in manufacturing systems for aerospace.
 I am interested in applications involving control theory, game theory and reinforcement learning to build autonomous agents that can make decisions in uncertain environments.